edgedock/dcmartin/doc/HELLO_WORLD.md

 ```
 % echo 'localhost' > TEST_TMP_MACHINES
 ```
-Ensure remote access to test devices; copy SSH credentials from the the delopment host to all test devices; for example:
+Ensure remote access to test devices; copy SSH credentials from the the development host to all test devices; for example:

 ```
 % ssh-copy-id localhost